Clover-Imaging-Group/AI4GoodVoicePicking/README.md

 # AI4GoodVoicePicking

 # Introduction
-AI 4 Good Voice Picking is an open-source project that uses exising Azure technologies to provide a simple voice driven interface for people with disabilities.
+AI 4 Good Voice Picking is an open-source project that uses existing Azure technologies to provide a simple voice driven interface for people with disabilities.
 It is intended to be easily expandable to any need, not just a warehouse picking process.

 # Getting Started
 1. Environment Setup